 After an analytical introduction to electromagnetic field theory, the course concentrates on properties of electromagnetic wave propagation and the phenomena of radio and radar transmission, including special topics on antennas and waveguides.
-PREREQUISITES: MA 3139, a course in general physics, and an introduction to vector analysis.
+PRE-REQUISITES: MA 3139, PH 1041, and an introduction to vector analysis.